ibm-cloud-docs/data-virtualization/maintenance.md

 ## Notification policy
 {: #notification}

-Effective as of March 27, 2018, notification is sent to you two business days in advance of any scheduled system maintenance that can impact your {{site.data.keyword.Db2_on_Cloud_short}} service.
+Effective as of March 27, 2018, notification is sent to you two business days in advance of any scheduled system maintenance that can impact your Data Virtualization service.

-The {{site.data.keyword.Db2_on_Cloud_short}} notification policy excludes the case in which we must address, in a timely manner, any security vulnerability that we deem to be an emergency-grade, time-sensitive issue.
+The Data Virtualization notification policy excludes the case in which we must address, in a timely manner, any security vulnerability that we deem to be an emergency-grade, time-sensitive issue.
 In that case, at least 24 hours advance notice is given as stipulated in the {{site.data.keyword.Bluemix_notm}} service descriptions.